 Work-wise it was a very calm year, thankfully, because with Crohn’s flaring up and down I never could have worked a full 8h day, every day.
 Instead I focused on healing, on mind and body.
 I spent a good time on playing the bass again.
 I even got a nudge to keep up with developments in #FreeBSD again, which I completely abadoned about 2003 when I got my first MacBook.
 Before that, I worked almost exclusivly on *BSDs and Solaris, both professionally and at home.
 With the beginning of my studies in sociology and politics, I stepped away from being an UNIX BOFH and Consultant to just using computers as tools for research, some scholastic number crunching, as teaching and presentation devices and a bit of distration devices.

 In the beginning of the pandemics (starting around mid-April 2020) I wrote a lot in a quite autoethnographic style and focus.
-I just sensed this thing is huge.
-Huge not only knowledge-wise but also as an sociologically incisive aera.
-I read and wrote to simply get a grip on the everchanging things that happened - while nothing happend around me personally.
-All that went into my #Zettelkasten, along with other evidences like photos of the signs the shopkeepers hang because of the #Lockdown.
+I just sensed very early in the year that this thing will get huge.
+Huge not only knowledge-wise but also as an societal, sociologically and personally incisive time.
+I read and wrote to simply get a grip on the everchanging things that happened - while nothing much happend around me personally.
+All that went into my #Zettelkasten, along with other evidences like some photos of the signs the shopkeepers hang up because of the #Lockdown.
 This is a huge pool of yet mostly unstructured information that I can query and ask questions to everytime I want.

-Those examples of Lockdown signs are a good resource for interpretation and are quite telling, not only about the subjective meanings that went into the signs and pouring out of it.
-They are, different as they are, quite telling me (us) something about the particular time and society in which they are meant to tell the bypassers something.
+Those examples of Lockdown signs are a good (re)source for an ethnographicaly inspired interpretation and are quite telling, not only about the subjective meanings that went into the signs and pouring out of it.
+They are, as different as they are, quite telling me (us) something about the particular time and the society in which they are meant to tell the bypassers something.

-I find the best and vivid expression on this is following wordcloud from the titles of articles I read in 2020-03:
+I think the best and vivid expression on all this quite introspective work is the following wordcloud from the titles of articles I read in 2020-03: